kspritu4-ux/Customer-CRM-Analytics-Python-BigQuery-PowerBI/Readme.md

 data by Olist to identify high-value customers, retention risks, loyalty drivers, delivery-performance issues, and opportunities for customer growth.

-The project combines **Google BigQuery, Python, RFM Analysis, and Power BI** to transform raw transactional data into actionable business insights.
+The project combines **Python, Data Analysis, Google BigQuery, RFM Analysis and Power BI** to transform raw transactional data into actionable business insights.

 ---